moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 ## Previewing tables

-In many cases, it may be useful to preview a table to get a better understanding of its structure and contents.
+In many cases, it may be useful to preview a table or view to get a better understanding of its structure and contents.

-To preview a table , select a database using the dropdown menu and find the object you want to preview either directly from the list or using the **Filter table and views...** search bar.
+To preview a table or view, select a database using the dropdown menu and find the object you want to preview either directly from the list or using the **Filter table and views...** search bar.

-You can view the name and type of each column in a table by selecting the blue arrow to the left of the object name.
+You can view the name and type of each column in a table or view by selecting the blue arrow to the left of the object name.

 To run a query to preview a table, select the three dots (⋮) to the right of the object name and select **Preview table**.
-This will run the following query that selects all columns from the table and returns 10 rows from the output:
+This will run the following query that selects all columns from the table or view and returns 10 rows from the output:

 ```
 SELECT *
-FROM database_name.table_name
+FROM database_name.table_name_or_view
 LIMIT 10;
 ```